 Healthy Banana Waffles with no added sugar, a simple, but delicious breakfast or brunch recipe for the whole family.
 The edges are crispy and perfectly golden, while the inside is fluffy and cooked to perfection.
-Buttery, but light, these banana waffles are a quick and easy treat for those lazy days when we feel like spoiling ourselves.
+Buttery, but light, these banana waffles are a quick and easy treat.

 For these waffles I used milk, but buttermilk can be used too, you might need to adjust the amount of buttermilk used, but you should need pretty much the same amount.
 Unlike pancakes, which need a smooth and thinner batter, the waffle batter is a bit thicker.